 Are there different types of IUI cycles?

-There are different types of IUI cycles based on your individual diagnosis and your response to treatment:
+There are three different types of IUI cycles based on your individual diagnosis and your response to treatment:

 Nonmedicated cycle with IUI: Also known as natural cycle IUI, a non-medicated cycle with IUI is often used by single women or same-sex female couples who are not directly experiencing infertility, but rather a lack of sperm.
 This treatment involves tracking the development of the egg that is naturally recruited during a menstrual cycle and then introducing the donated sperm.
-You will come into the office for two to five monitoring appointments to track egg development and cycle timing.
+You will come into the office for two to four monitoring appointments to track egg development and cycle timing.

 Ovulation induction with IUI: The goal with ovulation induction is to recruit and develop a single egg during the stimulation phase.
 At the time of ovulation, insemination occurs, placing the sperm directly into the uterus.
 IUI puts the sperm closer to the egg than possible with intercourse alone.
-You will come into the office for four to eight monitoring appointments to track egg development and cycle timing.
+You will come into the office for three to five monitoring appointments to track egg development and cycle timing.

-Injectable medication cycle with IUI: If pregnancy doesn't result from ovulation induction with IUI, the next step is to use injectable medications.
+Injectable medication cycle with IUI: If pregnancy doesn't result from ovulation induction with oral medications, the next step is to use injectable medications.
 These medications stimulate the ovaries to produce two to four eggs; when combined with IUI, you have an increased possibility of conception.
 Essentially, the sperm is given more targets to hit.
 You will come into the office for four to eight monitoring appointments to track egg development and cycle timing.

 Can I have intercourse during an IUI treatment cycle?

 You may have protected intercourse at any time during your treatment cycle.
 Unprotected intercourse is advised only when instructed by your physician.

 How often do I need to come in for monitoring?